kamilwojcik/cfluxim/README.md

 `classes` directory contains classes .h and .cpp files
 `flux_config` directory contains histograms that define muon flux

-`test` directory very simple tests for classes.
+`test` directory contains very simple tests for classes.
 I know these tests are not very professional, but it's better than nothing anyway ;)
 `presentation` directory contains Latex presentation (code, images and pdf output)

-# Installation
+# How to compile

-instalaction bash scripts for all cpp files are provided.
-Please remember to source `thisroot.sh` before installation
+Bash scripts for all components and tests are provided.
+Remember to source your `thisroot.sh` before compilation.

+You may run one of the scripts to compile a single module or test, or:
+-to compile all components at once, run `compileAllComponents.sh` -to compile all tests at once, run `compileAllTests.sh` (in `tests` directory)

 # License